reinhardt021/confidant/README.md

 Brought to you by Reinhardt C @ Lighthouse Labs

 ## Description
-- contact list type app
+- public phone book / contact list type app
   - can create new contacts
+  - can edit existing contacts
   - can list all contacts
-  - can show a specific contact given an ID
   - can find a specific contact by firstname, lastname, or email
 - built using Sinatra Framework / JavaScript / jQuery / CSS front-end
 - first attempt at Single Page App
-  - front end pulls all information from AJAX requests
+  - front-end pulls all information from back-end using AJAX requests
   - Gravatar capabilities added for fun